brebribre/saas-quickstart/frontend/README.md

-# Vue-Flask-SaaS Quickstart: Frontend
+# SaaS Quickstart: Frontend

-The Vue 3 frontend for the Vue-Flask-SaaS Quickstart template.
+The Vue 3 frontend for the SaaS Quickstart template.

 ## Overview

-This is the frontend portion of the Vue-Flask-SaaS Quickstart template, providing a complete Vue 3 application with Supabase authentication, dashboard layout, and landing page.
+This is the frontend portion of the SaaS Quickstart template, providing a complete Vue 3 application with Supabase authentication, dashboard layout, and landing page.

 ## Features